Mostly Asked Spring Boot Interview Questions | MNCs Choice

 Spring Boot comes with multiple starter dependencies for different Spring modules.

-Some of the most commonly used dependencies are :
+Some commonly used dependencies are

 • spring-boot-starter-web